 Getting Around Anguilla

 Renting a car is more cost-effective than taking a taxi everywhere.
 But to drive on the island, visitors must be issued an Anguillan driver's license, which you can acquire at most car rental agencies, ports of entry or at the police headquarters in The Valley.
-It's a fairly affordable exchange -- after you present them with a one-time fee of $20 USD and let them see your valid U.S. license, you can leave with a new license and a rental car.
-But be prepared for driving island style, meaning many of the roads are poorly paved, the street names are nonexistent and driving is on the left.
+It's a fairly affordable exchange: After you pay a one-time fee of EC$53.76 ($20) and show your valid U.S. license, you can leave with a temporary driving permit and a rental car.
+But be prepared for driving island-style, meaning many of the roads are poorly paved, the street names are nonexistent and driving is on the left.

 |Taxi||Unlike some Caribbean islands, taxis on Anguilla are metered.
 But they're also expensive.
-Typical rates are above $20 USD one-way.
+Typical rates are above EC$20 one-way.
 But considering how nerve-wracking driving in an unfamiliar place can be, this might be your best option.
 And on the plus side, the taxi drivers are excellent tour guides.
 You'll have your choice of taxis from the ferry dock or at the airport; otherwise, you can call ahead for one from a hotel or restaurant.|

 If you're not prone to seasickness, you should seriously consider taking the 25-minute ferry ride to St. Martin-St. Maarten for one day.
 Boats leave from Anguilla's Blowing Point dock three times a day, and you'll pay EC$54 ($20) one-way.
 The last boat of the day leaves St. Martin at 7 p.m.
 On top of the fare, you'll also pay a departure tax of EC$53.60 (about $20) and a security fee of EC$8 (approximately $3).

 Search for the best car rental deals across the web.